replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 ### Multi-version Kubernetes Updates {#kubernetes-multi}

 The Kubernetes installer supports upgrading at most two minor versions of Kubernetes at a time.
-When upgrading two minor versions, the installation script first installs the skipped minor version before installing the desired version.
-For example, if you upgrade directly from Kubernetes 1.22 to 1.24, the script first completes the installation of 1.23 before installing 1.24.
+When upgrading two minor versions at one time, the installation script first installs the skipped minor version before installing the target version.
+For example, when you upgrade directly from Kubernetes 1.22.x to 1.24.x, the script first completes the installation of 1.23.x before installing 1.24.x.

-If the script detects that the version of Kubernetes in your cluster is more than two minor versions earlier than the target version, it prints an error message like the following: `The currently installed kubernetes version is 1.23.16.
+If the script detects that the version of Kubernetes in your cluster is more than two minor versions earlier than the target version, it prints an error message similar to the following: `The currently installed kubernetes version is 1.23.16.
 The requested version to upgrade to is 1.26.0.
 Kurl can only be upgraded two minor versions at time.
 Please install 1.25.x. first.`

-You must update Kubernetes in your cluster to the version specified in the error message before you can continue with the upgrade.
-Alternatively, your application vendor can provide you with a different Kubernetes installer script the specifies a version of Kubernetes no more than two minor versions later than the version currently installed in your cluster.
+To continue with the upgrade, you must first update Kubernetes in your cluster to the version specified in the error message.

+To update Kubernetes, contact your application vendor for a different Kubernetes installer script that specifies a version of Kubernetes that is no more than two minor versions later than the version currently installed.
+For example, to upgrade from Kubernetes 1.23.x to 1.26.x, first run an installation script that specifies Kubernetes 1.25.x.
+Then, run the target installation script that specifies 1.26.x.

 ### Add-ons and App Manager Updates {#add-ons}